 When choosing off-campus accommodation, make sure it is conveniently served by local transportation.

-You can get advice on where to stay when you first arrive in Ontario from the website: www.settlement.org/sys/faqs_detail.asp?faq_id=4000326.
+There are many websites that offer shared accommodation.
+You can get advice on where to stay when you first arrive in Ontario from the website:

+www.settlement.org/sys/faqs\detail.asp?faq\id=4000326.

-Eating, Drinking, Smoking, etc.
+Eating, Drinking, Smoking